joereddington/paperwriting/grouppaperwriting.md

 Let's head off another issue:

 > ... rejects it, then we'd have two weeks to revise before we could send it to the National Conference on Banking Transactions on 19th October.
-> I'm proposing an author list of Banner, Strange, Octavius.
+> I'm proposing an author list of Walters, Williams, van Dyne.

 We'd like to pretend this is never an issue and yet we've all dealt with it.